WordPress is an open source content management system (CMS) that has been available since 2003.

 Building a website with Weebly is a great experience that would be perfect for beginners.

 Because of this, we’re going to focus on what Weebly is best at – small and bespoke business websites.
-If you’re looking for something more ambitious, then it’s probably worth looking elsewhere for your website builder.

 Key features